Brasilibr/jvar/README.md

 k[5] = jo({ "a" <<jv "object because we can" , "yup" << jv true});

-Infelizmente em C++ o valor 0 pode representar um caractere vazio, e portanto é ambiguo no operador [] da jvar que aceita caracteres e numeros, por isso definimos "ZERO" como (size_t)0 e usamos ao invés.
+Unfortunately, in C++, the value 0 can represent an empty character, making it ambiguous in the operator [] of jvar which accepts characters and numbers.
+Therefore, we define "ZERO" as (size_t)0 and use it instead.

 # foreach

-Funciona com todos os tipos de jvar.
-Não é necessário tratar se houver um ou mais itens diferentemente, tudo pode ser tratado no plural
+The "foreach" loop works with all types of jvar.
+There's no need to treat single or multiple items differently, everything can be treated in the plural form.

+For example:
+`
-for(jvar& item : meuJvar) // ou j, ou i, ou f ou jva, etc {
+for (jvar& item : myvar) // or j, or i, or f or jva, etc {
   std::cout << item << std::endl;
- //do something, works for all jvar types
+  // do something, works for all jvar types
 }
+`
+In this code snippet, the "foreach" loop can be used with all types of jvar, and there's no need to treat single or multiple items differently.
+The loop iterates over each item in myvar, and the std::cout statement can be used to perform some action on each item, regardless of its type.

-# Utilidades
+# Utilities

 jvar parseJson(std::string json);

-Conversores 'óbvios'
+Obvious converters:

 bool asBoolean();
 double asDouble();